Aglais io: Natural history

-The recorded food plants of the European peacock are stinging nettle (Urtica dioica), hop (Humulus lupulus), and the small nettle (Urtica urens).
+The primary food plants of European peacock larvae are stinging nettle (Urtica dioica), hop (Humulus lupulus), and the small nettle (Urtica urens).

-The adult butterflies drink nectar from a wide variety of flowering plants, including buddleia, willows, dandelions, wild marjoram, danewort, hemp agrimony, and clover; they also utilize tree sap and rotten fruits.
+The adult butterflies drink nectar from a wide variety of flowering plants, including buddleia, willows, dandelions, wild marjoram, danewort, hemp agrimony, and clover; they also use tree sap and rotten fruits.

 Behaviour

 Mating system and territorial behaviour

 Aglais io employs a monogamous mating system, which means that they only mate with one partner for a period of time.
 This is due to their life cycle in which females are receptive only during an eclosion period, after overwintering.
 The pairs only mate once after overwintering, as it is very difficult to find a receptive female after that period.
 In species where the range of the females is not defensible by a male, the males must defend a single desirable area that females will come through, such as dense food areas, watering holes, or favourable nesting sites.
 The males then attempt to mate with the females as they are passing through.

 Holding a desirable territory increases the male's likelihood of finding a mate and therefore increases his reproductive success.
 However, each individual needs to weigh the benefits of mating with the costs of defending a territory.
 Aglais io exhibits this type of territorial behaviour, and must defend a desirable territory from other males.
 If only one of the males knows the territory well, he will successfully chase off any intruders.
 On the other hand, if both males are familiar with the territory, there will be a contest between the two to determine which of them stays in the territory.
 The most desirable sites are those that will increase the male's quota of females.
 These sites are generally feeding and oviposition sites, which are sought after by females.
 This territorial behaviour is reinforced by the fact that these sites are all concentrated.
 If the valuable resources were dispersed, there would be less observable territorial behaviour.